UPDATED: Feb 13, 2020

 Insurers are held to fair business practices.
 This means they are required to reply promptly to claims, as well as disclose all information to customers.

 The complete disclosure of all information is important, as insurers may “forget” benefits that you are eligible for in a claim.
-So the Unfair Claims Settlement Practices makes sure insurers are held to ethical business practices.
+The Unfair Claims Settlement Practices Act ensures insurers are held to ethical business standards.

 Vehicle Licensing Laws

 Just like coverage laws, states have different laws and procedures for vehicle licensing.
 If you aren’t familiar with a state’s laws, you may find yourself with an expired license.

 To help you navigate vehicle licensing, we are going to go through everything from REAL ID to how often you need to renew your license.
 So let’s jump right in.

 If you’ve recently been to an airport, you may have noticed signs advertising REAL ID.
 In Pennsylvania, REAL IDs will be required on October 1, 2020, if you want to do the following:

 - Enter a federal building